ActiveBrainAtlas/MouseBrainAtlas_dev/doc/pipeline/pipeline.md

 ---------------------------
 __Command__: `python a_script_preprocess_6.py $stack $stain -l $rostral_limit_2 $caudal_limit_2 $dorsal_limit_2 $ventral_limit_2 $prep2_section_min $prep2_section_max`

 __Description__: Using the user specified brainstem cropbox, cropped images are generated and saved as raw "prep2" images.
 Thumbnails are then generated.
 Raw prep2 images are compressed into jpeg format.
 Finally the masks are cropped to match the prep2 images.
 These raw prep2 images are finished being processed, they are the images that will be used throughout the rest of the pipeline.
+Finally, intensity volume is generated for the brain.

 __Expected script duration__: